CartoDB/documentation/app/content/spatial-extension-bq/tiler/guides.md

 After connecting your CARTO account to BigQuery, a new _Your Tilesets_ tab will appear in the Data section of your Dashboard.
 This new tab shows the tilesets available to your account in a specific BigQuery project and dataset and some useful metadata.

-Click in one the tilesets to access the Map Viewer: a new tool to visualize and publish your tileset maps.
+Click in one the tilesets to access the **Map Viewer**: a new tool to visualize and publish your tileset maps.

 ![Tileset Viewer](/img/bq-spatial-extension/tiler/guides-viewer-1.png)